This topic describes how to use the Apache Kafka connector.

 The user commits the second transaction.

-In this case, consumers cannot read the data from the second transaction until the first transaction is committed or canceled.
-We recommend that you perform the following operations:
+In this case, the Kafka consumer cannot read the data from the second transaction until the first transaction is committed or terminated.
+Therefore, take note of the following points:

-If a Realtime Compute for Apache Flink deployment fails, the topics that are written by the deployment block consumers from reading data until the deployment is restarted or the transactions time out.
+In the event of deployment failure, the topics that are written by the deployment block Kafka consumers from reading data until the deployment is restarted or the transactions time out.